inlife/nexrender/README.md

 `nexrender` is a simple, small, carefully designed application with the main goal of rendering automation for Adobe After Effects based rendering workflows.

-At this point in time, the project is mainly targeted at people at least somewhat comfortable with scripting or development, and that have basic knowledge of `javascript` language and `json` formats.
+The information in this document is targeted at people at least somewhat comfortable with scripting or development, and who have basic knowledge of javascript language and json formats.

+If coding isn’t your thing or you want a quick managed solution, we got you!
+We offer a range of services to help you get started much faster and hassle-free.
+* [Nexrender Cloud](https://www.nexrender.com/products/cloud) is a ready-to-use SaaS rendering platform created with ease in mind and supplemented with additional features.
+* If you’re looking for something super flexible, tailored specifically to your unique needs, we also build [custom infrastructures](https://www.nexrender.com/products/custom) based on your requirements and integrated with your existing setup.
+* In case, you just need to render something very quickly, let us know too!
+We offer [batch rendering](https://www.nexrender.com/products/batch) just for such cases.

 ### Features